-radial, sooner or later, so our situation is improving, and we probably just need to wait for the needle to center.
+I'll explain.
+If the needle is to our left, then, yes, the radial is definitely to our left.
+But if the needle is moving towards us, that means we're going to cross the radial, sooner or later, so our situation is improving, and we probably just need to wait for the needle to center.
 On the other hand, if the needle is moving away, we need to turn towards it to stop, and reverse, its motion.

 Note that the amount we need to turn is difficult to guess correctly at first, so experiment.
 Try 10°.
-If the needle moves too fast, cut it down to 5° (ie, turn back $5^{\circ}$ ).
-If, on the other hand, the needle moves too slowly, double it to $20^{\circ}$ (ie, add another 10°), and see what happens.
+If the needle moves too fast, cut it down to 5° (ie, turn back 5°).
+If, on the other hand, the needle moves too slowly, double it to 20° (ie, add another 10°), and see what happens.

-10.3.5 Yet More Cross-Checks
+10.4.5 Yet More Cross-Checks

 Cross-checking your position is always a good thing.
-The intersection with the Cross OAK 114 radial Oakland 114 radial is one way.
+The intersection with the Oakland 114 radial is one way.
 Ahead of that lies the SUNOL intersection.
-If you look closely, 5 separate radials join at the point, so we have an embarrassment of choices with regards to the intersecting radial.
+If you Cross OAK 114 radial look closely, 5 separate radials join at the point, so we have an embarrassment of choices with regards to the intersecting radial.
 Because it will come in useful later, we're going to use the one coming in from the upper right.
-Another check of the sectional reveals that this is the 229 radial of the Manteca VORTAC, 116.0 MHz, ident ECA ( · --- ·-).
+Another check of the sectional reveals that this is the 229 radial of the Manteca VORTAC, 116.0 MHz, ident ECA (· --- ·-).